sysadminmike/pgsql-http_examples/README.md

 Time: 453780.787 ms (07:33.781)
 ```

-So a significant improvement so lets bulk insert the records into ES
+So a significant improvement.

+Lets bulk insert the records into ES

 ```
 WITH alldocs AS (